 Back-filling data for completeness

-Due to auto-aggregation and backfill processes we are often able to supply data for entities that were not yet current for a certain data point.
-E.g. we have values for new Unitary authorities (UA) for times when they were still split into districts because - where there is a valid method and the data is available - we estimate the UA value to be able to provide trend lines.
+Due to auto-aggregation and backfill processes, we are often able to provide back-series for geographical areas for periods before they became a formal identity.
+For example, if there’s a valid method and available data, we have values for new Unitary Authorities (UAs) for times when they were still split into districts because we can aggregate from smaller area data to be able to provide trend lines.

 Change Log (since April 2021)